 If a bone marrow aspiration is also done, you may feel a brief, sharp pain as the bone marrow liquid is removed.

 Soreness at the site usually lasts from a few hours up to 2 days.

 Why the Test is Performed

-You may have this test if you have an unexplained fever or if your health care provider thinks you have an infection of the bone marrow.
+You may have this test if you have a prolonged unexplained fever or if your provider thinks you have an infection of the bone marrow.

 No growth of bacteria, viruses, or fungi in the culture is normal.

 Abnormal results suggest that you have an infection of the bone marrow.
 The infection may be from bacteria, viruses, or fungi.